khernon1/homepage/README.md

 ### Styling
 ___
 The styling files can be found in `app/assets/stylesheets`.
 I broke it up into a file for each breakpoint as well as a general styling for everything.
 There was some repeat css between them (such as both mobile modes or tablets and laptops) but I found this to be a more effective way and could easily locate where adjustments were needed.

+The html is in `app/views/homes/index.html.erb`

+For the font choice, I used a Chrome extension I had previously built which allows you to more dynamically see how different fonts look.
+Info on the github [here](https://github.com/khernon1/Fontificate).

 ### Easily update the content
 ___